vladyslavmarkovaccenture/openbsw/libs/bsw/util/doc/user/command.rst

 CommandContext
 --------------

-The default implementations are heavily based on the usage of the class ``::util::command::CommandContext``.
-Context objects of this type are used for providing access to the command line arguments and the output stream for presenting textual results.
+The default implementations heavily rely on the ``util::command::CommandContext`` class.
+Context objects of this type provide access to command-line arguments and an output stream for presenting textual results.

-A command will need a defined list of arguments.
-The ``CommandContext`` class provides some useful methods for scanning arguments such as identifiers, integer values, hex byte buffers or arbitrary whitespace separated tokens.
-Additionally there are methods for checking certain conditions on the arguments or whether there are pending arguments.
-See ``::util::command::CommandContext`` for a more detailed description.
+Commands require a defined list of arguments.
+The ``util::command::CommandContext`` class offers helpful methods for parsing arguments, such as identifiers, integer values, hex byte buffers, or arbitrary whitespace-separated tokens.
+Additionally, it includes methods for checking conditions on the arguments or determining if there are pending arguments.
+Refer to ``util::command::CommandContext`` for a more detailed description.